re-utils/ciorent/README.md

 for (let i = 1; i <= 5; i++) task(i);
 ```

-### Fibers
+### Signal
-A module to interrupt executions of async functions.
+A module to interrupt executions of functions.
 ```ts
 import { signal, sleep } from 'ciorent';